SOY SORRY – PART 3: Hormones In Meat + How To Eat Like A Man + The Truth About Soy Boys

-Some medical sources specifically recommend soy (and flax) to decrease estrogen, apparently based on the theory that the phytoestrogens in them are largely anti-estrogenic, particularly in normal quantities.63
+Some medical sources specifically recommend soy (and flax) to decrease estrogen, apparently based on the theory that the phytoestrogens in them are largely anti-estrogenic, particularly when consumed in normal quantities.63

 Looking at the research on soy and its impact on estrogen and testosterone, it seems like regularly eating normal amounts of soy food (say, 1 to 5 servings per day, rather than the absurd 14 to 36 servings per day consumed in the negative soy studies) can give men the anti-estrogenic de-feminizing benefits of soy, without going anywhere near the various studies and case reports that show massive amounts of soy might start to have the opposite effect.